CloudLabsAI-Azure/FabConRTITutorial/Lab_Files/Exercise-3.md

     ![](media/image_task12_step02.png)

-1. By now data has already streamed into your KQL-Database.
-You can see this by looking at the dashboard on the overview page of the KQL-Database.
+1. By now, data has already streamed into your KQL Database.
+You can see this by looking at the dashboard on the overview page of the KQL Database.

     ![](media/image_task12_step02b.png)